 spm8_path: Path to SPM 8 installation (Matlab version)

-spm8_standalone_command: Location of the standalone version of SPM 8 run command (
+spm8_standalone_command: Location of the standalone version of SPM 8 run command (run_spm8.sh on linux).

 spm8_standalone_path: Path to SPM 8 files (where the templates for example are installed) in the standalone version.